Author: Lisa McGrimmon | Published: May 3, 2016 | August 6, 2019

 I have some great retail display design photos here to inspire your own craft booth displays.
-12 photos in total, with plenty of lessons to be learned about good displays.
+12 photos in total, with plenty of lessons to be learned about designing great displays.

 While it's true that some ideas may need to be reimagined to be more portable, you will probably be surprised by how many great, craft show appropriate display ideas you'll find if you check out your local independently owned shops.

-To get you started with some great ideas, here are some photos of retail displays in some lovely independently owned shops that sell handmade goods.
+To get you started with some fabulous retail display ideas you can use in your craft booth, here are some photos of displays in lovely, independently owned shops that sell handmade goods.

 I earn a commission for purchases made through links on this page.

 I love how this rustic ladder is used to display these colorful handmade scarves.
 The wood of the ladder contrasts well with the scarves and complements the rich colors.

 A decorative wood blanket ladder like the one in this shop is completely portable and would work beautifully in a craft booth.

 This is such a simple display.
 The bright handmade socks speak for themselves.
 They don't need a fancy display to grab our attention.